radish-es/casebook-property/content/casebook/shelter/victoria-city.md

 facts: The City of Victoria passed bylaws to prohibit shelter in public parks.
 issue: Whether the prohibitions on sheltering violate s 7 of the Charter of Rights and Freedoms.
 held: The prohibitions on shelter violate s 7.
 There is a constitutional right to shelter overnight where the number of homeless people outnumber available indoor sheltering spaces.
+description: The City of Victoria passed bylaws to prohibit shelter in public parks.
 public: true
 sources:
   - source_name: CanLII